Thai PM orders investigation of Bangkok bomb explosions

-BANGKOK (AP) - Thai Prime Minister Prayuth Chan-o-cha has ordered an investigation into several small bombings in Bangkok.
+BANGKOK (AP) - Thai Prime Minister Prayuth Chan-o-cha on Friday ordered an investigation into several small bombings in Bangkok that took place as Thailand was hosting a high-level meeting attended by U.S. Secretary of State Mike Pompeo and his counterparts from China and several Asia-Pacific countries.

-Thai media reported loud bangs heard near an elevated transit station and at least two other places Friday morning.
-At least two people were injured.
+One explosion took place near a Skytrain station of the Thai capital’s elevated rail system.
+A police spokesman said that one of the two injured persons was being treated at a hospital and the other was sent home.

-A government spokesman said the situation is being closely monitored and that security measures have been tightened.
+Two other blasts were reported at a government complex on the outskirts of the city, and near the offices of a company associated with supporters of Prayuth’s new government.

 Sign up for Daily Newsletters